rupeshghimire7/TaskManager/README.md

 # Task Manager

 Task Manager is a project developed to assist you in managing your tasks effectively.
 Leveraging machine learning models, it assigns priorities to your tasks, enabling you to prioritize and complete them efficiently.
-The project utilizes a Python Django backend with a RESTful API for communication with the frontend, which is developed using Typescript and React.
+The project utilizes a Python Django backend with a RESTful API for communication with the front end, which is developed using Typescript and React.

 Task Manager serves as a comprehensive tool for individuals and teams to streamline their task management process.
 Whether you're a busy professional juggling multiple responsibilities or a team leader overseeing various projects, this project helps in organizing and prioritizing tasks effectively.
 By leveraging machine learning, it offers intelligent task prioritization, enhancing productivity and time management.